fryiee/polymorphic-field_type/README.md

 #### A polymorphic relation field type.

-The polymorphic field type a clean API to establish polymorphic relations between objets.
+The polymorphic field type a clean API to establish polymorphic relations between objects.

 ## Configuration